Nani-58/Health-AI/README.md

 Deploy models with Docker or cloud platforms

 🤝 Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss your ideas.
+ Want to improve Health-AI?
+ Contributions are welcome!
+Please fork the repo and create a pull request.
+You can also file an issue if you spot bugs or want to request features.

 📄 License
 This project is licensed under the MIT License.